pkerspe/ESP-FlexyStepper/README.md

 ## Features

 The library provides the following features:
-  - generating pulses for a connected stepper driver with a dir and step input
+  - generating pulses for a connected stepper driver with a direction and step input
   - connection of emergency switch to stop all motion immendiately
   - connection of limit switches / homing switches
   - blocking and non blocking function calls possible